akshayranganath/akshayranganath.github.io/_posts/2017-06-10-quotes-from-devops-handbook.md

 We improve daily work by explicitly reserving time to pay down technical debt, fix defects, and refactor and improve problematic areas of our code and environments.

+### Selecting the correct Value Stream

+Greenfield / brownfield do not matter - as long as the application is architected (or re-architected) for testability and deployability.

+Although _systems of engagement_ are more easy to adopt to devOps, it is the _systems of record_ that can form a bottleneck.
+So everything in the org has to move to devOps going against the _bimodal_ IT design.

+### Understanding work
+Next step in value stream is:

+	..what work is performed and by whom, and what steps can we take to improve flow

+Typical teams involved in value stream mapping:

+- Product owners
+- Development
+- QA
+- Operations
+- InfoSec
+- Release Managers
+- Technology executive or value stream manager

+___ Managing Technical Debt and Non-functional requirements ___ Invest around 20% of all dev and ops time on Non-functional requirements.
+This is the only way to pay down technical debt.